By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Latex Mattresses

-Natural latex offers a buoyant, responsive feel — it contours without the deep "stuck" sinkage of memory foam.
+Natural latex offers a buoyant, responsive feel, contouring without the deep sinkage of memory foam.
 For hip pain sufferers who dislike the slow-response feel of foam, latex provides cushioning that rebounds quickly when you shift positions.
 The tradeoff is cost; quality latex mattresses are among the most expensive on the market.

 Memory Foam Mattresses

-Memory foam excels at pressure relief and conforms closely to the body's curves, which can reduce hip pressure points effectively.
+Memory foam excels at pressure relief and conforms closely to the body's curves, which can reduce hip pressure points.
 The concern for sciatica sufferers is that deep-sinking memory foam can allow the hips to drop too far, creating the same lumbar misalignment as a too-soft mattress.
-High-density memory foam or memory foam paired with a firm support core mitigates this, but buyers should be cautious of budget memory foam beds with weak bases.
+High-density foam or foam paired with a firm support core and zoned construction (as in the AS3) mitigates this.

 Adjustable Base Compatibility for Sciatica Relief

-An adjustable base — one that lets you raise the head and foot of the mattress independently — is worth considering for sciatica specifically.
+An adjustable base that lets you raise the head and foot independently is worth considering for sciatica specifically.
 Raising the legs slightly (the zero-gravity position) reduces pressure on the lumbar spine and sciatic nerve by taking the legs out of full extension and allowing the lumbar vertebrae to decompress.
-Many sciatica sufferers find that even a modest 10–20 degree leg elevation at night significantly reduces morning nerve pain.
+Many sciatica sufferers find that even a modest 10-20 degree leg elevation at night significantly reduces morning nerve pain.

 Not every mattress is compatible with an adjustable base; all-foam and flexible hybrids typically are, while rigid innerspring mattresses are not.
-Both Saatva models below are adjustable-base compatible.
+The Saatva Classic (11.5" profile), Saatva Rx, and Amerisleep AS3 are all adjustable-base compatible.

 What to Look For When Shopping

-Also check our best mattress for hip pain guide for picks that prioritize the hip pressure angle specifically, and our best mattress for back pain guide for lumbar-first recommendations.
+Also check our best mattress for hip pain guide for picks that prioritize the hip pressure angle, and our best mattress for back pain guide for lumbar-first recommendations.

 Frequently Asked Questions